How is Interventional Pulmonology Different at Hoag?

 Interventional Pulmonology is about responsibly pushing the boundaries of medicine and techniques to help patients in ways that would have been simply impossible even a few years ago.
 Among the next-generation approaches employed by Interventional Pulmonology at Hoag:

 - The Ion by Intuitive Robotic-Assisted Bronchoscopy Platform: Hoag is proud to be one of the few Interventional Pulmonology programs in the U.S. to offer Ion Robotic-Assisted Bronchoscopy.
-It’s a robot-enabled technique that allows for safe, minimally-invasive collection of tissue samples for biopsy by passing instruments down the windpipe, even when lesions are deep in the lungs.
+It’s a robot-enabled technique that allows for safe, minimally invasive collection of tissue samples for biopsy by passing instruments down the windpipe, even when lesions are deep in the lungs.
 Ion’s thin and maneuverable catheter allows clinicians to reach small lesions in all 18 segments of the lung, without invasive surgery or needle biopsies that puncture the skin.
-Learn more about robotic-assisted procedures for lung cancer at Hoag.
+Learn more about robotic-assisted procedures at Hoag.

 - Cone-Beam Computed Tomography (CBCT) with 3D Fluoroscopy: (Coming Soon) Hoag is one of the few centers in the nation to offer Cone-Beam Computed Tomography (CBCT) with 3D Fluoroscopy for lung conditions.
 It’s an advanced imaging technique that creates three-dimensional (3D) images of tissues inside the body.
 This enhanced imaging allows for easier treatment and ablation of tumors of the lung.
 In addition to utilizing radiation exposures that are up to 10 times less than conventional CT scans, CBCT is also much faster than conventional CT.